chouseknecht/postgresql-container/README.md

 - Provides the build for the ansible/ansible-postgres image used in [django-gulp-nginx](https://github.com/ansible/django-gulp-nginx), an Ansible Container demo project.

-- Creates an image that is known to work with [minishift](https://github.com/minishift/minishift)
+- Creates an image that is known to work with [minishift](https://github.com/minishift/minishift) and a persistent volume claim (PVC) to store the database.

 To add a *postgres* service to your Ansible Container project: